xFrieDSpuDx/completeseries/README.md

 1. **Enter your AudiobookShelf credentials**
    - URL, username, and password are required to retrieve your audiobook and series list.

+1(b). ***Enter your AudiobookShelf credentials - API Key***
+   - If you use API keys instead of username and password enable this option in the advanced section.

 2. **Choose your settings**
    - Default behavior: shows only unique, unabridged titles you're missing.